Wednesday’s analyst upgrades and downgrades

 =====

-Cominar Real Estate Investment Trust (CUF.UN-T) is "wiping the slate clean" with its $1.14-billion sale of all non-core properties in Ontario, Atlantic Canada, and Eastern Canada to Slate Acquisitions Inc., said Industrial Alliance Securities analyst Brad Sturges.
+Cominar Real Estate Investment Trust (CUF.UN-T) is "wiping the slate clean" with its $1.14-billion sale of all non-core properties in Ontario, Atlantic Canada and Eastern Canada to Slate Acquisitions Inc., said Industrial Alliance Securities analyst Brad Sturges.

 On Monday, Quebec City-based Cominar announced the sale of its entire non-core market, which consists of 97 properties totalling 6.2 million square feet.
-The REIT said the transaction allows it "plans to capitalize on its core markets while also strengthening its balance sheet"
+The REIT said the transaction allows it "to capitalize on its core markets while also strengthening its balance sheet."

 "The completion of the Slate transaction by the end of Q1/18 allows Cominar to efficiently maximize value from the planned portfolio sale and effectively refocus its internal resources on growth opportunities in the REIT's core urban property markets of Montreal, Quebec City, and Ottawa," said Mr. Sturges.